fbef0102/Game-Private_Plugin/Plugin_插件/Boomer_Boomer/l4d_Nauseating_boomer/readme.md

 		// For how many seconds does the Bile Swipe last. l4d_Nauseating_boomer_bileswipe_duration "4"

-		// Enables Bile Swipe ability: The Boomer has a chance of inflicting burning bile wounds to survivors. l4d_Nauseating_boomer_bileswipe_enable "1"
+		// If 1, Enables Bile Swipe ability: The Boomer has a chance of inflicting burning bile wounds to survivors. l4d_Nauseating_boomer_bileswipe_enable "1"

 		// Boomer flashbang screen color, three values between 0-255 separated by spaces.
 RGB Color255 - Red Green Blue. l4d_Nauseating_boomer_flashbang_color "127 235 212"

-		// Enables Explode FlashBang ability: Flashbang effect when the boomer explodes. l4d_Nauseating_boomer_flashbang_enable "1"
+		// If 1, Enables Explode FlashBang ability: Flashbang effect when the boomer explodes. l4d_Nauseating_boomer_flashbang_enable "1"

-		// Enables Flatulence ability: The Boomer will on occasion expel a bile gas that causes damage to anyone standing inside the cloud. l4d_Nauseating_boomer_flatulence_enable "1"
+		// If 1, Enables Flatulence ability: The Boomer will on occasion expel a bile gas that causes damage to anyone standing inside the cloud. l4d_Nauseating_boomer_flatulence_enable "1"

 		// Chance that survivors affected by the Flatulence cloud will be biled.
 (20 = 20%)